 Preliminaries Why should the nature of constitutional arrangements, i.e., the form of democracy, systematically influence the adoption of growthpromoting structural policies?
 From a theoretical perspective, the benefits of property rights regulation for different groups in society depends on the design and enforcement of the underlying legislation.
 But arguably, the regulation is more conducive to accumulation and growth when its protection of private property rights extends, in a relatively undiscriminating way, to broad groups of the population, rather than to small privileged groups or elites (see Acemoglu, Johnson and Robinson, 2004, for such an argument).
 A similar argument can be made for the trade regime.
-Protectionist trade policies primarily might be targeted towards sectors of production rather than regions of residence, but sectors and regions often correlate well, particularly in developing countries.
+Protectionist trade policies support certain sectors, but sectors of production and regions of residence often correlate well, particularly in developing countries.
 Non-protectionist trade policies thus also tend to yield benefits to broad groups in the population, rather than small groups targeted by sector or region.
-In regulation as well as trade, stable policies are likely to have a larger effect than unstable policies on accumulation and
+In regulation as well as trade, stable policies are likely to have a larger effect than unstable policies on accumulation and allocation.